 Cryopreservation and revival of cryopreserved mouse lines

 Cryopreservation of one line: Mouse lines cryopreserved as 8-cell stage embryos.
 Revival success rate from frozen embryos is 100%.
 Cryopreservation quality control is done by thawing and implanting the frozen embryos to witness the live birth, and this can be done for an additional fee at the PI's request.

 Revival of one cryopreserved mouse line: Frozen mouse embryos are thawed and implanted in recipient female mice that are generated on either FCCC or Wistar campus.
 A minimum of 5 live pups are guaranteed.

 One ES cell microinjection session: One day of microinjection of ES cells into host blastocysts; typically inject 50-60 blastocysts on each day and most likely will obtain 3-5 chimeric males, depending on the ES clone quality.
 ES line 129 generally used.
 Will use C57BL6 ES cells on request.
 The efficiency of C57BL6 cells in chimera contribution as well as germ-line contribution is substantially lower than that of 129 cells.

 ES cell targeting: Transfection, selection, and cryopreservation of 300-400 clones of “129” ES cells (W4 line from Taconic).
 Provide lysates of clones to lab for screening.
-Provide Transgenic Mouse Facility with clones from cryopreserved stocks designated by lab for blastocyst injection.
+Provide TMF with clones from cryopreserved stocks designated by lab for blastocyst injection.
 Other mouse ES cells not currently utilized by the facility but may be upon request.

 Transgenic mouse production